 2. Neuroscience.
 Understanding more about how we learn, why we behave the way we do, and how to make changes, can help leaders to challenge their ingrained habits and adopt new behaviours.

 3. Simulations.
 Leaders can practise moving out of the comfort zone of their default responses if you give them opportunities to experience VUCA situations, in a safe and supportive environment.
 Leadership teams can undertake this together or leaders can participate with their peers from different organisations on an open programme.
 They can be given a scenario - which can build to become a full-on VUCA nightmare - and they can review their own performance and gain feedback on how they collaborated and responded to events.

 Developing leaders in this new way can not only improve teamwork and relationships in the organisation, it can build resilience, unleash innovation and enhance competitiveness.
 Ultimately, the organisation will benefit by becoming more agile, a better environment in which to work and better able to counter volatility, manage uncertainty, simplify complexity and resolve ambiguity.

 About Lindsey Byrne

-Lindsey Byrne is a Senior Consultant at learning specialist Hemsley Fraser.
-She delivers the programme 'Leading in a constantly changeable environment' in which leaders practise thinking differently in response to volatile, uncertain, complex and ambiguous (VUCA) situations.
+Lindsey Byrne is a Senior Consultant at learning specialist Hemsley Fraser and an ORSC-trained systems coach.
+She delivers the learning programmes, 'Systems Coaching', which helps a team to tackle its core challenges, and 'Leading in a constantly changeable environment' in which leaders practise thinking differently in response to volatile, uncertain, complex and ambiguous (VUCA) situations.
 She also has a specific interest in developing team relationships helping them to align around meaningful goals, uncovering and understanding the unspoken needs, views, emotions and expectations that sometimes block effective teamwork.